davidfeng88/bara/README.md

 ![homepage](docs/homepage.png)

 ## Features
-* Each React component loads data from the backend based on URL, not from the Redux store, therefore the user can directly visit a specific page (a particular business or a business search result), and users can share pages by their URLs.
+* Each React component loads data from the backend based on URL, not from the Redux store, therefore the user can directly visit a specific page (a particular business or results of a specific business search), and users can share pages by their URLs.
 * Businesses can be searched by its name, address, city, state, zipcode, price range, tags, and their combinations.
 * The business show page displays a specific business and its reviews.
 * When logged in, a user can create/update/delete businesses and reviews.
 For demonstration purposes, there are no constraints for operations on businesses, i.e. any user can add businesses and edit/delete any existing businesses.
 (In reality, you probably do not want to allow that!)
 On the other hand, a user can only review a business once, and only the author is allowed to edit/delete a review.

+## Implementation Overview
+Since I would like the React components to load data from the backend based on URL, without relying on Redux store, the Redux state is very small ([here](docs/sample-state.md) is a sample Redux state).
+It does not store any information about the businesses or reviews, which would be in the components' local state.
+It does store the current user's information, which is used in almost every component, and the id of highlighted business in the index map, since it greatly simplifies the code (details [here](#index-map)).

+In addition to relevant businesses and reviews, the local states of the React components usually contain `loaded` (starts as false) and `errors` (starts as an empty array) fields.
+The general working mechanism is:

+1. In `componentDidMount` and `componentWillReceiveProps` (because the user could visit the same components using different URL, e.g. different business ids), the component sets `loaded` to false, which renders a loading spinner.

+2. The component fetches data from the backend and sets `loaded` to true when it finishes, using JavaScript promises.

+3. If the fetch succeeded, It updates its local states renders the business or the reviews.

+4. If the fetch failed, it updates the `errors` field based on the response.
+If the business/review is empty, usually it means the id was wrong, so only the errors are rendered.
+In the case of the forms, the errors may come from invalid inputs, so the errors and the form are both displayed.

 ## Implementation Details
 * [Homepage](#homepage)